StrixGoldhorn/strixgoldhorn.github.io/README.md

 [CLICK HERE](the-missile-knows-where-it-is/index.html) to play around with it.

+[Or click here](the-missile-knows-where-it-is/explanation.html) for a mock explanation.

 Written with p5.js, "art" first in MS Paint then FireAlpaca to remove background.

-First and (probably) only version created on 27 May 2023.
+First version created on 27 May 2023.